 Educators who teach courses in the Inside-Out model often report how deeply satisfying their experiences are.
 In the words of one professor, “There is nothing in the world I would rather be doing.”
 Students as well express gratitude for these unique learning experiences, in which all voices are heard and valued, and social divides are bridged.
 After the completion of an Inside-Out course, many students and educators walk away with a greater commitment to working toward a society that is more just and humane.
-The following videos include testimonials from educators, students (both incarcerated and non-incarcerated), corrections officials, and other civic leaders.
+The following videos from around the world include testimonials from educators, students (both incarcerated and non-incarcerated), corrections officials, and other civic leaders.
 To find out how to get involved, visit one of the following pages:

 Founder and Executive Director Lori Pompa talks about her experience of teaching in The Inside-Out Prison Exchange Program.